Foreword

 Between October 2021 and March 2022, 44 organic climate related posts were shared on social media, with a total reach (how many people saw the post) of 398,961, a total impression (the number of times a piece of content appears somewhere) of 596,599 and a total engagement (how many people engaged with or reacted to the post) of 29,044.

 The bi-monthly newsletter has 9,319 subscribers.
 From the October and December 2022 e-newsletters, there is an average open rate of 46% and a click rate of 14%.
-Communications has also helped the climate emergency team facilitate the delivery of a Carbon Literacy Alumni Newsletter for council employees.
+The communications team has also helped the climate emergency team facilitate the delivery of a Carbon Literacy Alumni Newsletter for council employees.

 WS9 - Waste Management